 Have you ever been annoyed by tiny flying insects that seem to appear every time you water your houseplants?
-Those are gnats, more specifically, they are most likely "Fungus Gnats."
+Those are gnats, more specifically, they are most likely "fungus gnats."
 These gnats are attracted to the damp soil in which your houseplants sit.
 They need the moist soil as a safe haven to lay their eggs, and the organic matter in the soil to feed their larvae.
-Besides being annoying, this feeding can do serious damage to plants.
+Besides being annoying, this feeding behavior can do serious damage to plants.

 Although they look a lot like tiny mosquitoes, fungus gnats are small flies in the Orfelia and Bradysia species.
 They can be identified by their narrow legs, light gray or clear wings, and segmented antennae that are larger than their heads.
 These are fairly tiny insects.
 The adults grow to about 1/16 to 1/8 inch long.

 The good news is that fungus gnats do not bite people or pets.
-The adults don’t do much damage to plants, either.
-It’s the larvae that will munch on tiny feeder roots, limiting the plant's ability to take up nutrients and stunting the growth of the plant.
+The adult gnats don’t do much damage to plants, either; rather, it’s the larvae that will munch on your plant's tiny feeder roots, limiting the plant's ability to take up nutrients and stunting its growth.
 This is more of a problem in nurseries, where susceptible young seedlings are grown in damp conditions.
 While you may not be growing your plants in a nursery or greenhouse setting, with a large enough population, they can pose a threat to common houseplants, too.
 If you notice these gnats flitting about and your plants seem to wilt for no reason, it could be root damage being caused by the feeding larvae.

 Since it is the larvae doing the bulk of the damage, it helps to be aware of the fungus gnat’s life cycle.
-In a warm house, the tiny eggs can hatch into larvae in only 3 days.
-They remain in the larval stage for about another 10 days before they develop into pupae and then approximately 4 days later, the adults emerge and start the cycle all over again.
+In a warm house, the tiny eggs can hatch into larvae in only 3 days and they remain in the larval stage for about another 10 days before they develop into pupae.
+Then, approximately 4 days later, the adults emerge and start the cycle all over again.
 They can produce a new generation of fungus gnats in less than 3 weeks, so catching them early will make it easier to eliminate them.

-Trapping Adult Fungus Gnats - The adults have short lives, but reducing their population will also reduce the number of new eggs being laid.
-The best way to kill off adult fungus gnats is with yellow sticky traps.
+The adults have short lives, but reducing their population will also reduce the number of new eggs being laid.
+The best way to control adult fungus gnats is with yellow sticky traps.
 These are exactly what they sound like, sheets of yellow paper with adhesive on them.
 Yellow sticky traps can be found in the pesticide section of your garden center.

 The gnats are attracted to the color yellow and get stuck on the traps.
 When the trap is full, throw it away and put up another one.
 It’s not a pretty sight, but it is an easy, non-toxic way to eliminate large quantities of adult fungus gnats.
 It is also a great way to monitor for the presence of fungus gnats and to see if their population has become a problem.

-Biological Controls - There are a handful of biological controls for fungus gnats, but they are mainly used for control in greenhouses where plants are being propagated.
-If the problem gets that out of hand with houseplants, you are probably better off sacrificing your houseplants and starting over.
+There are a handful of biological controls for fungus gnats, but they are mainly used in greenhouses where plants are being propagated.
+If a gnat problem gets so out of hand with houseplants that you are considering biological controls, you are probably better off sacrificing your houseplants and starting over.

-However, if you would like to give botanical controls a try, the best choice would be Bacillus thuringiensis subspecies israelensis (Bti), a bacteria that is used for mosquito control in ponds.
-It also controls gnats but poses no risk to people or pets.
+However, if you would like to give botanical controls a try, the best choice would be Bacillus thuringiensis subspecies israelensis (Bti), bacteria that are used for mosquito control in ponds.
+These bacteria also control gnats but pose no risk to people or pets.
+Look for "Bt" as mosquito dunks or granules in the pest control section or near pond supplies.
 You will probably need more than one application but follow label instructions.
-Look for "Bt" as mosquito dunks or granules in the pest control section or near pond supplies.

 There are also nematodes that feed on fungus gnat larvae.
 These would need to be mail ordered from a plant pest control company, which can be more of a hassle than other, quicker remedies.